Fried Polenta Recipe – How to Make Fried Polenta

 The ice-cream vehicles

-“And what passed off in 1984 became not the result of a drug conflict.”
+“And what passed off in 1984 did not result from a drug conflict.”

-As ice-cream trucks became a profitable business enterprise in the impoverished metropolis, tensions rose between rival operators.
+The ice-cream wars As ice cream trucks became a profitable business enterprise in the impoverished metropolis, tensions rose between rival operators.

 And before too long, matters commenced turning nasty.

-Turf wars began to interrupt out as the ice-cream vans sought out the maximum worthwhile routes.
+Turf wars began to interrupt as the ice cream vans sought the maximum worthwhile routes.

-As a result, he turned into attacked out of doors his tenement domestic, and the window of his van became blown out through a shotgun while he turned into behind the wheel.
+As a result, he turned into attacked out of doors his tenement domestic, and a shotgun blew out the window of his van while he turned behind the wheel.

 And then got here the fireplace.